casassg/events-landing/grad-petitions.md

 layout: page
 title: Submit a Graduate Petition
 ---

-# Submit a graduate petition
-As of Spring 2020, you may submit your petition online via the form available at [here](https://www.colorado.edu/cs/current-students/graduate-students/forms-policies).
+As of Spring 2020, you may submit your petition online via the form available [here](https://www.colorado.edu/cs/current-students/graduate-students/forms-policies).

 Please use this form to submit your petitions for the following:
 1. Request for override of CSEN course prerequisite, if you have completed similar courses elsewhere